djurasze/SociableDomainUnitTesting/README.md

 to solve problems that we had previously encountered.
 But we only made this change in our domain and application layers.
 When it comes to infrastructure, it's a bit more complicated.

-We don't want to use our actual infrastructure code in our domain unit tests for a number of reasons.
+There are several reasons why we should avoid using actual infrastructure code in our domain unit tests.
-The main one being that this code often interacts with external systems like databases and web services, which would mean we would need to set those systems up for our tests.
+One of the most significant is that it often interacts with external systems such as databases and web services, requiring us to set up those systems for testing purposes.
 Additionally, infrastructure can be slow and unreliable, so using it in our unit tests would make them slow and unpredictable as well.
 So, it's better to completely separate our infrastructure by using mock objects